The Inspiring Journey of Peter's Great Prison Escape

-Prison escape in those days meant death for the soldiers, so escaping was not an option (Acts 12:19).
+Prison escape in those days meant death for the soldiers, so stopping prisoners from escaping was a top priority (Acts 12:19).

 Peter was in an impossible situation.
 Yet God showed Peter that He is a God of impossibilities.
 God appeared on the scene to show Peter what He can do for him.

 While the soldiers were sleeping an angel went into the prison and woke Peter up without waking up the sleeping soldiers.
-As the angel woke Peter up the chains fell off his wrist.
+As the angel woke Peter up the chains fell off his hands and feet.
 Then the angel told Peter to put on his clothes and follow him.